pandorabots/pb-java/README.md

 The class PandorabotsAPI is the core of the code to access the Pandorabots API.
 The class contains several key methods:

-* `public PandorabotsAPI(String host, String username, String userkey)` -- constructor
+* `public PandorabotsAPI(String host, String app_id, String user_key)` -- constructor
 * `public String readResponse (HttpResponse httpResp)` -- read the response of an HTTP request and return a String.
 * `public void createBot(String botname)` -- create a bot named botname.
 * `public void deleteBot(String botname)` -- delete the bot named botname.
 * `public void uploadFile(String botname, String filename)` -- upload a file name filename to the bot named botname.
 * `public void compileBot(String botname)` -- compile the bot named botname.
 * `public String talk(String botname, String input)` -- send the string input tothe bot named botname, and return the bot's response as a String.
+* `public String talk(String botname, String client_name, String input)` -- talk to the bot as a specific client.
-* `public String debugBot(String botname, String input, boolean reset, boolean trace, boolean recent)` -- debug the bot's response to the input.
+* `public String debugBot(String botname, String client_name, String input, boolean reset, boolean trace, boolean recent)` -- debug the bot's response to the input.
 See the API documentation at develoepr.pandorabots.com for an explanation of the booleans reset, trace and recent.